synfig/synfig-docs/source/installation.rst

 #.
 Download the .dmg file.
 #.
 Open downloaded dmg file.
 #.
 Drag the Synfig Studio icon file into your Applications directory.
-Wit for copy process to complete.
+Wait for the copy process to be completed.
 #.
 Run Synfig Studio from your Applications directory.

 If you get an error message like "can't be opened because it comes from a non identified developer", then do the following: